carloscfgos1980/ZTM-Complete_Node_Course/07.Testing API/nasa-project/README.md

     });

-N: Same as above for the the case of invalid date

-- Testing dates is a pain in the ass
+N: Same as above for the the case of invalid date.
+Testing dates is a pain in the ass!

+# Resume

+- Testing in Node.
+Concepts.
+3 different levels of testing (from top to botton): GUI Test, API Layer test, Unit test
+- Testing APIs with Jest: test runner, test fixture, assertion and mocking (not implemented yet)
+- Testing APIs endpoints with supertest.
+Get
+- Testing APIs endpoints with supertest.
+POST.
+Testing Date
+- Lesson 5.
+Testing APIs endpoints with supertest.
+POST error cases (missing element in the request and giving wrong data as Date)